 3. Kid’s Racquet

-The purpose of a kid’s tennis racket is to ensure the tennis racket matches your child’s development.
+The purpose of a kid’s tennis racquet is to ensure the tennis racket matches your child’s development.

 These rackets call for lesser injuries while guaranteeing they are having fun on the court.